Helping you free your child of an eating disorder

 It's not a cliff edge

-The FBT manual does not ask families to jump off a cliff.
+The FBT manual doesn’t ask families to jump off a cliff.
 We are to “maintain parental management of eating disorder symptoms until the patient shows evidence that she is able to eat well and gain weight independently”.
-We’re to go back a step if independence is not working: “If the patient returns to dieting or loses weight, therapists should swiftly motivate parents to re-establish control over eating”.
+We’re to go back a step if independence isn’t working: “If the patient returns to dieting or loses weight, therapists should swiftly motivate parents to re-establish control over eating”.
 A young person should know that when they’re given some autonomy, it’s an experiment.
 That their parents will step in if it’s not working, or if they go through a significant setback.

 A risk management framework

-How can we know that our children are ready for a piece of autonomy, given that their true thoughts are hidden from us, and that we are spending less time observing them?
-How do we handle risk, uncertainty?
+How can we know that our children are ready for a piece of autonomy?
+We don’t.
+Their true thoughts are hidden from us, and the more independence we give them, the less we’re able to observe.
+So how do we handle the uncertainty?
 We could forever micromanage our children, but then they’d make no progress.
-Or we could just hope for the best as we give them independence.
+Or we could just hope for the best as we hand over independence.
 Neither is great.
 Instead, I propose a risk management approach.

-Armed with a risk-management framework, we can be brave and make fast progress despite of uncertainties, and that’s because nothing too bad can happen.
-Here's a flowchart to offer you some structure.
+Armed with a risk-management framework, we can be brave and make fast progress despite uncertainties – and that’s because nothing too bad can happen.
+Here’s a flowchart to offer you some structure.

 [Jumping to another section of the chapter…]